boots-edu/textbook/source/text/1-typescript/variables.md

 `y = 2x + 4` represents a specific line.
 By assigning a value to the variable `x` we can compute the appropriate `y` for this line.

-Just like we can use variables in math to create an expression that represents a line, in Computer Science we can use the same idea to create code that computes the correct answer for a variety of input values.
+Just like we can use variables in math to create an expression that represents a line, in computer science we can use the same idea to create code that computes the correct answer for a variety of input values.

 ## Variables Have Types